Brain regions that comprise the chronic migraine versus episodic migraine classifiers are pictured. Cortical regions

 Related areas include:

 • Pain processing in migraine.
-To better understand whether pain processing is altered in patients with migraine or affected by migraine-specific factors, such as headache frequency, years lived with migraine and time to next headache, quantitative sensory testing (QST) is performed to measure pain thresholds and pain tolerance thresholds.
-QST results are also used to determine temperatures required for eliciting moderate-intensity pain while participants undergo fMRI.
+To better understand whether pain processing is altered in patients with migraine or affected by migraine-specific factors, such as headache frequency, years lived with migraine and time to next headache, quantitative sensory testing is performed to measure pain thresholds and pain tolerance thresholds.
+Quantitative sensory testing results also are used to determine temperatures required to elicit moderate-intensity pain while participants undergo fMRI.

 • Alterations in brain structure and function due to migraine.
-The lab is investigating whether alterations in brain structure or function are related to migraine burden, such as headache frequency and number of years with migraine as well as clinical factors such as symptoms of allodynia and photophobia.
+The lab is investigating whether alterations in brain structure or function relate to migraine burden, such as headache frequency and number of years with migraine, as well as clinical factors such as symptoms of allodynia and photophobia.

 Brain injury and recovery patterns in concussion